- Version: 1.4.0

 Is the plugin GDPR compliant?

 This plugin will set a cookie on the users device, but only if they dismiss the popup via mouse click or screen tap.
-The cookie contains the name of the popup (the popup slug) and value of the popup status (dismissed).
-No user identifying information is recorded.
+The cookie contains the name of the popup (the popup slug) and value of the popup status (dismissed), but no identifying user information is recorded.

 How to install WP Exit Popups Pro